Modeling Reachability Types with Logical Relations: Contextual Equivalence via Binary Logical Relations

-We apply a logical relations approach following \cite{logical-approach,DBLP:conf/popl/AhmedDR09,DBLP:conf/ppdp/BentonKBH07} to support relational reasoning with respect to the \emph{observational equivalence} of two programs.
-This section presents the binary logical relations for the $\maybelang{}$- and $\maybelange{}$-calculus.
-We formalize their judgments into one, as the $\maybelange{}$-calculus only has additional conditions regarding effects.
-For example, the typing judgment is written as $\G[\flt] \models \ty[p]{T}\ \op{\EPS}$, where formula $\op{\EPS}$ applies only to the $\maybelange{}$-calculus.
+We now switch from modeling soundness, termination, and other properties of a \emph{single} expression to properties concerning \emph{pairs} of expressions, specifically notions of \emph{observational equivalence}.
+Thus, we extend our unary logical relations for $\maybelang{}$ and $\maybelange{}$ to binary logical relations, with the intention that semantically equivalent values and terms are exactly the ones that will be logically related.
+We formalize their judgments into one, as $\maybelange{}$ only adds conditions regarding effects.
+For example, the typing judgment is written as $\G[\flt] \models \ty[p]{T}\ \op{\EPS}$, where formula $\op{\EPS}$ applies only to $\maybelange{}$.